Make A Donation

 — Erin Quast, Secretary/Treasurer

 In order to move our programs forward we need help from generous people like you.
-A one time or reoccuring monitary show of support will keep WFTF working with kids and keeping the trades alive!
+A recurring monetary show of support will keep WFTF working with kids and keeping the trades alive!

 We are living in the digital age, where technology opens the door to a wide variety of employment opportunities for future generations.
 Unfortunately, the advancements in technology leave a void in the workforce that has only been amplified by the widespread removal of vocational classes in high schools.
 The Wrenching for the Future program is dedicated to promoting skilled labor trades, in lieu of a typical four-year college, in an effort to create more jobs for today’s youth.